tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 # Bargain Hard

 - When push comes to shove—and it will—you’re going to find yourself sitting across the table from a bare-knuckle negotiator.
-After you’ve finished all the psychologically nuanced stuff—the labeling and mirroring and calibrating—you are going to have to hash out the brass tacks.
+After you’ve finished all the psychologically nuanced stuff—the labelling and mirroring and calibrating—you are going to have to hash out the brass tacks.
 - For most of us, that ain’t fun.
 - Top negotiators know, however, that conflict is often the path to great deals.
 And the best find ways to actually have fun engaging in it.
 Conflict brings out truth, creativity, and resolution.
 So the next time you find yourself face-to-face with a bare-knuckle bargainer, remember the lessons in this chapter.
 - Identify your counterpart’s negotiating style.
-Once you know whether they are Accommodator, Assertive, or Analyst, you’ll know the correct way to approach them.
+Once you know whether they are Accommodators, Assertive, or Analysts, you’ll know the correct way to approach them.
 - Prepare, prepare, prepare.
 When the pressure is on, you don’t rise to the occasion; you fall to your highest level of preparation.
 So design an ambitious but legitimate goal and then game out the labels, calibrated questions, and responses you’ll use to get there.
 That way, once you’re at the bargaining table, you won’t have to wing it.
 - Get ready to take a punch.
 Kick-ass negotiators usually lead with an extreme anchor to knock you off your game.
 If you’re not ready, you’ll flee to your maximum without a fight.
 So prepare your dodging tactics to avoid getting sucked into the compromise trap.
 - Set boundaries, and learn to take a punch or punch back, without anger.
 The guy across the table is not the problem; the situation is.